 - 24 cupcakes: two batches

-Almond Frosting is a popular and classic frosting that goes with a lot of different things.
-Remember the flavor profile is reminiscent of cherry, so it goes well with light, fruity, vanilla flavors.
-Here are a few ways I like to use mine:
+This Almond Buttercream Frosting is a popular classic that goes with a lot of different things.
+The flavor profile is reminiscent of cherry, so you will want to pair it with light, fruity, or vanilla flavors.
+Here are a few of my recommendations:

-- cupcakes- try it on my Raspberry Cupcakes (instead of using the raspberry frosting).
+- cupcakes- try it on my Raspberry Cupcakes.

 - cakes- my Raspberry Almond Cake uses it or try it on my White Forest Cake.